howardchung/watchparty/README.md

 ### Virtual Browser Setup

-This project supports creating virtual browsers (using https://github.com/m1k1o/neko) either on a cloud provider, or by spawning Docker containers on the local server.
-For development, Docker is preferred.
+This project supports creating virtual browsers (using https://github.com/m1k1o/neko) either on a cloud provider, or with Docker containers.
+For development, Docker is easiest.
+If needed, running the vmWorker service allows using cloud providers and pooling/cleanup (requires Postgres)

 - Install Docker: `curl -fsSL https://get.docker.com | sh`
-- Make sure you have an SSH key pair set up on the server (`id_rsa` in `~/.ssh` directory)
+- Make sure you have an SSH key pair set up on the server (`id_rsa` in `~/.ssh` directory), if not, use `ssh-keygen`.
-- Add `DOCKER_VM_HOST=localhost` to your .env file (can substitute localhost for a public hostname)
+- Configure `DOCKER_VM_HOST_SSH_USER` if `root` is not the correct user
-- Add `ENABLE_STATELESS_VM=1` if you don't want to configure Postgres for full VM management via vmWorker and just create/delete VMs on-demand
+- Note: If your client is not running on the same physical machine as the server, you will also need to configure `DOCKER_VM_HOST` to a publically-resolvable value (i.e. not localhost)

 ### Room Persistence